o365hq/o365hq.com/content/blog/Password Expiration Policy Has Expired.md

 response to suspicious activity.

 It also can serve as a guide for auditors.
-If such an organization has implemented banned password lists, multifactor authentication, brute-force password attack and abnormal login attempt detection, does a password need to be periodically expired?
+If such an organization has implemented banned password lists, multi factor authentication, brute-force password attack and abnormal login attempt detection, does a password need to be periodically expired?
 And if they have not implemented modern protection solutions, will password expiration help